 Your website is the main point of conversion for your online business - it is where new visitors are converted into customers.
 Your website audit should improve user experience, rank your website high in Google or any other search engine, and find whether your marketing messages are converting or not.

 When a visitor comes to your website, they want to learn about the brand and your services to make an informed decision.
 That’s why the main pages of your website must be monitored and updated regularly.

 For example, prioritize the About Us and Product & Service Pages.
-The About Us page lets customers know about your brand, and Products & Service Page explains your services.
+The About Us page lets customers know about your brand, and the Products & Service Page explains your services.

 A good website allows visitors to quickly get the information they need and get what they came for.
 Your website must provide an excellent user experience, must be responsive, and fit correctly on all platforms.
 It should have an intuitive navigation bar that is easy to use and understand and keep your visitors engaged.

 2. Email Marketing Audit:

 Emails are the most effective way to build your audience and communicate with them!